We've launched new tax management features. Learn more

 To return to our example, around 60% of people claimed a $100 rebate.

-When does a rebate beat a discount?
+Rebate vs discount: When does a rebate win?

 Short answer: pretty much always.